Liam-Truter/EEE4113F-Nest-Box-Sim/README.md

 Test of thermal performance of various panel configurations on an artificially hot day.
 ### Nest Box Test C:
 Test of thermal and energy performance of various Peltier intensities on an artificially hot day.

+## Known Issues
+### Temperature oscillations/checkerboarding
+Can occur when using a small mesh size and a larger time step.
+Can be fixed by increasing time resolution.